redhat-cip/software-factory/docs/deploy.rst

  $ ./build_roles.sh
  $ ls -al /var/lib/sf/roles/install/C7.0-0.9.2/

-The above command should have created four directories (install-server-vm, mysql, slave, softwarefactory) that contains the filesystem tree of the images you will need to deploy the Software Factory.
+The above command should have created three directories (install-server-vm, slave, softwarefactory) that contains the filesystem tree of the images you will need to deploy the Software Factory.
 If you added **VIRT=true** qcow2 images have been created too.
 Those will be used to deploy on OpenStack.